Proton Therapy for Lung Cancer Treatment.

 Reducing lung exposure is important because it allows oncologists to increase the radiation dose delivered to the sites of lung cancer without increasing the risk of lung injury.
 Reducing bone marrow exposure may reduce treatment-related fatigue and, when necessary, allow for the delivery of more intensive chemotherapy during or after proton therapy.

-Currently, the University of Florida Proton Therapy Institute offers proton therapy for three groups of lung cancer patients:
+Currently, the UF Health Proton Therapy Institute offers proton therapy for three groups of lung cancer patients:

 Patients with inoperable non-small cell lung cancer that has not spread outside of the chest.